DSCI-310-2023/dsci-310-group-14/README.md

 We chose these variables because they are the most indicative of a player's offensive output, which is the main focus of the all star game(Nguyen et al., 2021).

+#REPLICATION
+- This project is attached with a Dockerfile using a JupyterLab R-Notebook image from Juypter Image.
+  The base image can be accessed here: https://hub.docker.com/r/jupyter/r-notebook

+- To run the container please follow the below steps:
+1) Ensure you are in the correct project directory.
+2) Open command prompt and enter the following: docker run -p 8888:8888 -v ${PWD}:/home/jovyan/work dsci_310_jupyter_packages
+3) Copy and paste output from command prompt into browser.
+4) Project files can be accessed under work folder.

 # LICENSES
 - MIT License